validmeasures/validmeasures.github.io/_pages/modules/technology.md

   - image_path: /assets/images/Rlogo.png
   alt: []
   title: []
   excerpt: "R is an environment for statistical computing and graphics.
 It is an integrated suite of software facilities for data manipulation, calculation and graphical display.
-It is called a software “environment” to characterise it as a fully planned and coherent system, rather than an incremental accretion of very specific and inflexible tools, as is frequently the case with other data analysis software.
+It is called a software ‘environment’ to characterise it as a fully planned and coherent system, rather than an incremental accretion of very specific and inflexible tools, as is frequently the case with other data analysis software.
 R is available as Free Software under the terms of the Free Software Foundation’s GNU General Public License in source code form.
 It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and MacOS."
   - image_path: /assets/images/raf.jpg
   alt: []
   title: []